abbyachau/slackbot/README.md

 The Pinker bot responds to the following inputs:

-- MYHUBOT grammar tips (This returns a random grammar tip, as opposed more specific grammar advice)
+- MYHUBOT grammar tips (This returns a random grammar tip, as opposed to more specific grammar advice)
 - MYHUBOT whom
 - MYHUBOT modifier
 - MYHUBOT conjunction